-- Market risk-Many of the Company's portfolio companies may be unseasoned, unprofitable and/or have no established operating history or earnings.
-These companies may also lack technical, marketing, financial, and other resources or may be dependent upon the success of one product or service, a unique distribution channel, or the effectiveness of a manager or management team.
-The failure of this one product, service or distribution channel, or the loss or the ineffectiveness of a key executive or executives within the management team may have a materially adverse impact on such companies.
-Furthermore, these companies may be more vulnerable to competition and to overall economic conditions than larger, more established entities. - Credit risk-Credit risk represents the risk that the Company would incur if the counterparties failed to perform pursuant to the terms of their agreements with the Company. - Liquidity risk-Liquidity risk represents the possibility that the Company may not be able to sell its investments quickly or at a reasonable price (given the lack of an established market). - Interest rate risk-Interest rate risk represents the likelihood that a change in interest rates could have an adverse impact on the fair value of an interest-bearing financial instrument. - Prepayment risk-Certain of the Company's debt investments allow for prepayment of principal without penalty.
-Downward changes in interest rates may cause prepayments to occur at a faster than expected rate, thereby effectively shortening the maturity of the debt investments and making the instrument less likely to be an income producing instrument. - Off-Balance sheet risk.-Some of the Company's financial instruments contain off-balance sheet risk.
-Generally, these financial instruments represent future commitments to purchase other financial instruments at specific terms at specific future dates.
+- Market risk-In contrast to investment-grade bonds (the market prices of which change primarily as a reaction to changes in interest rates), the market prices of high-yield bonds (which are also affected by changes in interest rates) are influenced much more by credit factors and financial results of the issuer as well as general economic factors that influence the financial markets as a whole.
+The portfolio companies in which the Company invests may be unseasoned, unprofitable and/or have little established operating history or earnings.
+These companies may also lack technical, marketing, financial, and other resources or may be dependent upon the success of one product or service, a unique distribution channel, or the effectiveness of a manager or management team, as compared to larger, more established entities.
+The failure of a single product, service or distribution channel, or the loss or the ineffectiveness of a key executive or executives within the management team may have a materially adverse impact on such companies.
+Furthermore, these companies may be more vulnerable to competition and to overall economic conditions than larger, more established entities. - Credit risk-Credit risk represents the risk that the Company would incur if the counterparties failed to perform pursuant to the terms of their agreements with the Company.
+Issues of high-yield debt securities in which the Company invests are more likely to default on interest or principal than are issues of investment-grade securities. - Liquidity risk-Liquidity risk represents the possibility that the Company may not be able to sell its investments quickly or at a reasonable price (given the lack of an established market). - Interest rate risk-Interest rate risk represents the likelihood that a change in interest rates could have an adverse impact on the fair value of an interest-bearing financial instrument. - Prepayment risk-Certain of the Company's debt investments allow for prepayment of principal without penalty.
+Downward changes in market interest rates may cause prepayments to occur at a faster than expected rate, thereby effectively shortening the maturity of the debt investments and making the instrument less likely to be an income producing instrument through the stated maturity date. - Off-Balance sheet risk-Some of the Company's financial instruments contain off-balance sheet risk.
+Generally, these financial instruments represent future commitments to purchase other financial instruments at defined terms at defined future dates.
 See Note 7 for further details.